ZBlocker655/notes/literature/2023/Ultralearning.md

 94
 **Transfer** is a word used in education to describe when you learn something in one context, and are able to apply it in a completely different context.

 It is an ability that formal education has notoriously failed to instill in many students.

-97
+This institutional failure to help students apply what they have learned in other contexts is therefore called the **Problem of Transfer**.

+97-99
-direct learning solved problem of transfer; most formal learning indirect
+Directness in learning can help solve the problem of transfer.

-97-8 learn knowledge as it interacts with reality

-99 Build knowledge outward from kernel of situation
+If you learn with a "direct connection" to the context in which you want to apply the skill, you don't need as much transfer to occur.

+Furthermore, if you can achieve transfer once in a given skill, it becomes even easier to achieve transfer with that same skill in completely _new_ contexts.

+One reason that formal learning doesn't prepare students well for transfer is that this kind of learning is indirect (context-free) rather than direct.

+Another way to express this is that you should "learn knowledge as it interacts with reality."
+That is, always keep your desired context in mind _as_ you learn.
+Do not learn context-free.
+"Build knowledge outward from the kernel of a real situation."

+101
-101 tactics for direct learning: project etc
+Some basic tactics for direct learning are:
+1. **Project** - Produce or create something related to what you're learning.
+If you're learning a coding language, for example, do a project to build something using that language.
+2. **Immersive** - Surround yourself with the environment where you must always be practicing the skill.
+If you're learning to speak a language, put yourself among people speaking that language.
+3. **Simulator** - If you can't practice a skill directly (e.g. performing surgery) do the best you can to simulate it accurately.
+4. **Overkill** - Increase the challenge so the "skill level is wholly contained within the goal that is set."

 # Chapter 7: Principle 4: Drill: Attack Your Weakest Point
 - 110 identify rate determining step in learning and drill on it
 - 112 seeming tension between direct and drill, but you have to alternate between them